PolymerPatel/MSE_Analytics_Calculator/README.md

 Create a Python application that acts as a materials phase diagram generator and identifies critical materials based on datasets provided.

-The outcome of a Python / data-drive application could be a visualization of a binary phase diagram of Tin and Bismuth. [https://www.britannica.com/science/tin](url)
+- The outcome of a Python / data-drive application could be a visualization of a binary phase diagram of Tin and Bismuth. [https://www.britannica.com/science/tin](url)

-This will assist users in identifying a critical electronic material to recycle through thermal techniques and investigation. <br><br>
+ - This will assist users in identifying a critical electronic material to recycle through thermal techniques and investigation. <br><br>
-The researcher can answer Y/N to the melting temperatures provided. <br><br>
+ - The researcher can answer Y/N to the melting temperatures provided. <br><br>
-Then it will run through a basic prompt that a researcher or manual labor worker would use to determine the weight percent of that material.
+ - Runs through a basic prompt that a researcher or manual labor worker would use to determine the weight percent of that material.

 ## 🚀 Tasks